MatildeCarvalho/Recommendation-system-to-recommend-candidate-genes-to-diseases/README.md

 ## Thesis

-The work presented here is a component of my Master's thesis titled *"Recommendation system to recommend candidate genes for diseases"*.
+The work presented here is a component of my Master's thesis titled *"Candidate disease gene prediction: a deep learning approach"*.
 The thesis provides a comprehensive overview of the project, including the research objectives, methodologies, and detailed results.
 You can access the full thesis [here](link_para_a_tese).

 ## Key Features: